psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT

-The JWT furthermore contains the authorization endpoint response parameters as defined for the particular response types.
+The JWT furthermore contains the authorization endpoint response parameters as defined for the particular response types, even in case of an error response.
 This pattern is applicable to all response types including those defined in [OIDM].
 The following subsections illustrate the pattern with the response types "code" and "token".

 Note: Additional authorization endpoint response parameters defined by extensions, e.g. `session_state` as defined in [OISM], will also be added to the JWT.